telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/resize-grid-when-the-window-is-resized.md

 ---
-title: Resize Grid When Window Is Resized
+title: Resize and Expand Grid to 100% Height
-page_title:  Resize Grid When Window Is Resized | Kendo UI Grid
+page_title: Resize and Expand to 100% Height | Kendo UI Grid
-description: "Learn how to resize a Kendo UI Grid widget when the parent window is resized too."
+description: "Learn how to resize and expand a Kendo UI Grid widget to 100% height when the parent container or browser window is resized too."
 slug: howto_resize_whenthe_windowis_resized_grid
 ---

-# Resize Grid When Window Is Resized
+# Resize and Expand the Kendo UI Grid to 100% Height

 Web standards require elements with a percentage height to have a parent with an explicit height.
 The rule applies recursively until an element with a pixel height is reached, or the root `<html>` element is reached.
 In the latter case the `body` and `html` elements need a 100% height style as well.
 100% high elements cannot have margins, paddings, borders, and siblings.

-The example below demonstrates how to resize the Kendo UI Grid when the parent window is resized.
+The examples below demonstrates how to resize the Kendo UI Grid in three different scenarios:

-###### Example
+1. a Kendo UI Grid resizes together with the browser viewport
+1. a Kendo UI Grid resizes together with a parent Kendo UI Window
+1. a Kendo UI Grid resizes together with a parent Kendo UI Splitter

+###### Example 1 - resize the Kendo UI Grid together with the browser viewport

 ```html
     <style>